bitextor/bitextor/README.md

 ```
 this command would run bitextor allowing to queue 20 jobs in the cluster queue, assuming that all jobs can be run in any node of the cluster.

-Now assume that we plan to train a neural machine translatino (NMT) system with bitextor for document alignment.
+Now assume that we plan to train a neural machine translation (NMT) system with bitextor for document alignment.
 In this case we would need to configure the call to the cluster in a way that those rules that require using GPUs for training or running NMT.
 We could create a cluster configuration file such as the following (extracted from `snakemake/examples/cluster.json`):

 ```
 {